eugerr/anime-terminal/README.md

 ## License:

-Anime@Terminal is licensed under the MIT License.
+Kaonashi is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Thank you for choosing Anime@Terminal!
+Thank you for choosing Kaonashi!
 Enjoy your anime streaming experience! 🚀🎉